jtirila/CarND-Kidnapped-Vehicle-Project/README.md

 Alternatively, check out these scripts for doing the same with fewer commands: `./clean.sh`, `./build.sh` and `./run.sh`.

-For further instructions and technical notes, please refer to the [oritinal Udacity repository](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project).
+For further instructions and technical notes, please refer to the [original Udacity repository](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project).

 # Notes on my Submission